vshomenet/random-password/README.md

-# random-password for user in linux
+# Generate random password for users in system Linux on based "Google Authenticator"